-Ford Racing has a historical and proud connection to the heart of racing.
+Ford Performance has a historical and proud connection to the heart of racing.
 From 1901 to 1913, pioneer Henry Ford was actively involved in racing.
 He entered and won the 1901 race against Alexander Winston as a means to promote his name and reputation as well as to attract investors for Ford Motor Company, which would be founded 2 years later in 1903.

 Ford continued to shape the sport into the twentieth century with cars named 999 (painted yellow) and Arrow (painted red, also known as the Red Devil), two-cylinder Model As, six-cylinder Model Ks, and the renowned Model T, which finished first in the ocean-to-ocean New York-to-Seattle race which Robert Guggenheim sponsored.

 For decades, Ford cars and engines have led the way to victory for amateur grassroots racers and professionals drivers alike.
 The automaker’s racing dynasty continued with the Miller Mustang, Thunderbird, Taurus, Focus, and Fusion.
-Ford Racing’s mission statement expresses its unwavering commitment to fans and consumers: “Racing must ultimately help improve our products, people, and processes in support of corporate customer satisfaction goals.”
+Ford Performance’s mission statement expresses its unwavering commitment to fans and consumers: “Racing must ultimately help improve our products, people, and processes in support of corporate customer satisfaction goals.”

 Built to Win

 Ford Performance currently boasts 599 Cup wins, 9 of which belong to “The King.”
 Other landmark achievements include: